egmnklc/My-Sabanci-Adventure/README.md

 </a>
 <a href = "mailto:developer.egemen@gmail.com"><img src = "https://img.shields.io/badge/gmail-D14836?&style=for-the-badge&logo=gmail&logoColor=white"></a>

+- This area is only for displaying some of my school work publicly.

 - 📚 Aiming to be a Full-Stack Developer!
 <br>

-- ⚡ Fun fact: I coded a project that got into the top 3 in Young Guru Academy (YGA) which made into the reputable news sources in Turkey.
+- ⚡ Fun fact: I coded a project that got into the top 3 in Young Guru Academy (YGA) which made into reputable news sources in Turkey.
 <br>

 - 📫 How to reach me: developer.egemen@gmail.com